 During the symposium, there will be plenty of opportunities to share your research and practical work in clinical pharmacy with your peers, by submitting an abstract.
 These abstracts are reviewed by the ESCP Research Committee and the best ones get the chance to present either as poster format, short communication, or full oral communication.
 All abstracts are published in the International Journal of Clinical Pharmacy (IJCP).
 IJCP is a Springer journal, published bi-monthly.
 It is a very reputed peer-reviewed journal that publishes original research data, new ideas and discussions on a broad range of topics related to clinical pharmacy.
 Its five-year impact factor is 2.054 (2019)..

-Registration for the Symposium will be open 1 June 2021.
-The earlier you register the more you save, and if you are an ESCP member you save even more.
+Registration for the Symposium will be open in June 2021.
+We are currently configuring the registration system.
+If you are an ESCP member you save on the registration fee.
 For memberships, please contact us at email@example.com .
 We will be happy to send you a membership application form.
 Annual membership fee is € 95,-.
 For PhD students, a reduced fee of € 25,- is applicable upon showing your student card.
 Both memberships give you full access to the International Journal of Clinical Pharmacy.

 © European Society of Clinical Pharmacy, 2021